Tiaonmmn/Kung-Pao-Chicken/README.md

 ##Usage

+Running Kung Pao Chicken, aka `ConvertIPtablesToHaloFirewallPolicies.py`, will input an IPtable, convert the firewall rules, and use the Halo API to create Halo Firewall Policies.

+coming soon:
-Running `ConvertIPtablesToHaloFirewallPolicies.rb` will input a list of IP addresses, access those servers, retrieve their IPtables, convert the firewall rules, and use the Halo API to create Halo Firewall Policies.
+Running Kung Pao Chicken, aka `ConvertIPtablesToHaloFirewallPolicies.py`, will input a list of IP addresses, access those servers, retrieve their IPtables, convert the firewall rules, and use the Halo API to create Halo Firewall Policies.